-^{}Taking the other section 300+ level course in your first year allows for breadth within the department early.
+Taking the other section 300+ level course in your first year allows for breadth within the department early.
 This will complete one of your Prelim requirements.
 This will not be counted towards the Master's requirements. (i.e. 15 credits from this year will count towards your Master's, and 3 towards your Prelim).

+Year 2 Fall Spring

+Teal Z I all Spring

-Year 2 Fall Spring Fall- 9 credits 3 credit grad level course 3 credit grad level course Spring- 9 credits 3 credit grad level course 3 credit grad level course = 18 3 credit grad level course 3 credit grad level course Total credits= 36 (33 for Master's; 3 for Prelim)
+Fall- 9 credits 3 credit grad level course 3 credit grad level course

+Spring- 9 credits 3 credit grad level course 3 credit grad level course

+= 18 3 credit grad level course 3 credit grad level course

+Total credits= 36

+(30 for Master's; 6 for Prelim)

-It is possible to take a 3 credit course in your minor at this time, but be sure you will still meet the 30 credits towards your Master's.
+It is possible to take your minor courses at this time.
 It may be useful to take Anthro 909 at this point in your graduate career as well, swap a 3 credit for 909 or a minor course.